-NGO/Nonprofit Working with Women/Children in Situations of Domestic Violence
+Internship at Nonprofit Working with Women/Children in Situations of Domestic Violence

 This organization provides emergency accommodation for women with or without children, who are escaping domestic violence.
 An individual care plan is drawn up for each family.
 Residents have access to a crisis counsellor, a free legal advice service, child care workers, community care social workers, health services, and more.
 Duties may include children playgroup supervision and shadowing employees on a daily basis, including accompanying families to court, etc.

 Ideal Candidate: The ideal candidate will be a Psychology or Social Work student who expresses a high level of adaptability and compassion for this organization's cause, and is willing to work through difficult situations.

 A Foster Care NGO is looking for intern to support and shadow the work of its Mediation/Support Coordinator and assist in recruitment training of volunteers.
 Opportunity to become familiar with the Irish Child Care Service and the role of the statutory authorities particularly social workers.
 Introduction to the Irish legal system as it pertains to child protection and reception of children into care.
 Exploration of the experience and needs of children in the Irish care system.
 Introduction to Fostering and the role played by Irish foster parents in the care system.
 Opportunity to identify needs and challenges facing foster parents and the impact of economic recession on the care services